simplex-chat/simplex-chat/blog/20240314-simplex-chat-v5-6-quantum-resistance-signal-double-ratchet-algorithm.md

 - unlike Tutanota design, it augments rather than replaces conventional cryptography, and also avoids using signatures when the new keys are agreed (ratchet steps).
 - unlike other messengers that adopted or plan to adopt ML-KEM, we used Streamlined NTRU Prime algorithm (specifically, strnup761) that has no problems of ML-KEM, no known patent claims, and seems less likely to be compromised than other algorithms - it is exactly the same algorithm that is used in SSH.
 You can review the comparison of [the risks of various post-quantum algorithms](https://ntruprime.cr.yp.to/warnings.html).
-- unlike Signal design that only added quantum resistance to the initial key exchange by replacing X3DH key agreement scheme with post-quantum [PQXDH](https://signal.org/docs/specifications/pqxdh/), but did not improve Signal algorithm itself, our design added quantum-resistant key agreements inside double ratchet algorithm, making its break-in recovery property also quantum resistant.
+- unlike Signal design that only added quantum resistance to the initial key exchange by replacing X3DH key agreement scheme with post-quantum [PQXDH](https://signal.org/docs/specifications/pqxdh/), but did not improve Signal algorithm itself, our design added quantum-resistant key agreements inside double algorithm, making its break-in recovery property also quantum resistant.

-The reason we could make break-in recovery property of Signal algorithm quantum-resistant, and why, probably, Signal didn't, is because irrespective of the message size SimpleX Chat uses a fixed block size of 16kb to provide security and privacy against any traffic observers and against messaging relays.
+The we could make break-in recovery property of Signal algorithm quantum-resistant, and why, probably, Signal didn't, is because irrespective of the message size SimpleX Chat uses a fixed block size of 16kb to provide security and privacy against any traffic observers and against messaging relays.
 So we had an extra space to accommodate additional ~2.2kb worth of keys in each message without any additional traffic costs.

 In case when the message is larger than the remaining block size, e.g. when the message contains image or link preview, or a large text, we used [zstd compression](https://en.wikipedia.org/wiki/Zstd) to provide additional space for the required keys without reducing image preview quality or creating additional traffic - our previously inefficient JSON encoding of chat messages was helpful in this case.

 <image src="./images/20240314-kem.jpg" alt="Double KEM agreement" width="500" class="float-to-right">

-The additional challenge in adding sntrup761 was that unlike Diffie-Hellman key exchange, which is symmetric (that is, the parties can share their public keys in any order and the shared secret can be computed from two public keys), sntrup761 is interactive key-encapsulation mechanism (KEM) that requires that one party shares its public key, and another party uses it to encapsulate (which is a fancy term for "encrypt") a random shared secret, and sends it back - making it somewhat similar to RSA cryptography.
+The additional challenge in adding sntrup761 was that unlike Diffie-Hellman key exchange, which is symmetric (that is, the parties can share their public keys in any order and the shared secret can be computed from two public keys), sntrup761 is interactive key-encapsulation mechanism (KEM) that requires that one party shares its public key, and another party uses it to encapsulate (which is a fancy term for "encrypt" - that is why it has asterisks in the image) a random shared secret, and sends it back - making it somewhat similar to RSA cryptography.
 But this asymmetric design does not fit the symmetric operation of Signal double ratchet algorithm, where both sides need to generate random public keys and to compute new shared secrets every time messaging direction changes for them.
 So to achieve that symmetry we had to use two KEM key agreements running in parallel, in a lock-step fashion, as shown on the diagram.
 In this case both parties generate random public keys and also use the public key of another party to encapsulate the random shared secret.
-Effectively, this design adds a double post-quantum key agreement to double ratchet algorithm.
+Effectively, this design adds a double quantum-resistant key agreement to double ratchet algorithm steps that provide break-in recovery.

 ## When can you start using quantum resistant chats?